AguHDS/Backups/README.md

 ## some of the features that this app will have:

+* Strong securiy flow for accounts, using OAuth with token rotation and encrypting.
+More info in AuthFlow-info.md
 * Storage for authenticated user (with mb/gb limit)
 * Configs to make your uploads public/private, so other users are able to see them
 * Level system that will grant benefits such like more space to store